Will there be more Circus Mirandus stories?

 A lot of people have asked me if I had a great aunt like Gertrudis.
 Fortunately not!
 My own great aunt was pretty much the sweetest lady in the world.
 She passed away recently, and I miss her terribly.

-I wanted Micah to have an antagonist in his own house, someone who would fight back when he expressed faith in magic, and so Great Aunt Gertrudis came in with her passion for aquarobics, her dislike of children, and her refusal to believe.
+I wanted Micah to have an antagonist in his own house, someone who would fight back when he expressed faith in magic, and so Great Aunt Gertrudis came in with her passion for aquarobics and hot tea, her dislike of children, and her refusal to believe.

 But it didn’t feel right.